kolzchut/mediawiki-extensions-KZChatbot/README.md

 ## Purpose

-This extension provides an end-user interface for interacting with the Kol-Zchut chatbot, via user-entered questions and user feedback on the answers given, from a modal within the Mediawiki user interface.
-Although the users' questions and feedback are ultimately processed by a separate service, this extension provides considerable configuration, user and usage tracking, and access and usage controls with a management interface in Mediawiki for administration by permitted wiki admins of the chatbot user experience.
+This extension provides an end-user interface for interacting with the Kol-Zchut chatbot.
+It also serves as middleware between the chatbot and the RAG API.

+It provides configuration options for the usage of the chatbot and the RAG backend.

+Warning: there is no authentication between the chatbot and the RAG API.
+The RAG API should be protected by other means, such as IP whitelisting or a internal network.

 ## Installation